teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 > {: .solution}
 {: .question}

-Maybe here we explain a bit -Perhaps what atomization is or so... and why is the enxt step.
+## Atomization

 > <hands-on-title>Atomization</hands-on-title>
 >
 > Once the duplicate records have been removed, we can have a closer look at the Categories column.
 Different categories are separated from each other by pipe (\|).
-Each entry can have more > than one category.
+Each entry can have more
+> than one category.
 In order to analyze in detail the use of the keywords, the values of the Categories column need to be split up into individual cells on the basis of the pipe character.
-> 1. Click on the triangle on the left of `Categories` and hover over `edit cells` and click on `Split multi-valued cells...`.
+> 1. Click on the triangle on the left of `Categories`, hover over `edit cells`, and click on `Split multi-valued cells...`.
 >
 >    <p align="center">
 >      <img src="split_multi_valued_cells.png" alt="Atomization of Categories">